microsoft/Windows-IoT-Samples/CustomDeviceAccessor/README.md

  3. Use CreateFile/ReadFile/WriteFile/DeviceIoControl in your code
  4. Make the device accessible to appcontainer processes

-This walkthrough uses the COM port on MinnowBoardMax as the example device.
-MinnowBoardMax has 3 COM ports - two high-speed UARTs on the 26-pin header, and a conventional COM port controlled by serial.sys on a separate 6-pin header.
-The two high speed UARTs are already exposed to UWP applications, but the COM port is not.
+This walkthrough uses the COM port on UP Board as the example device.
+UP Board has 2 COM ports - one high-speed UARTs on the 40-pin header, and a conventional COM port controlled by serial.sys on a separate header.
+The one high speed UARTs are already exposed to UWP applications, but the COM port is not.
 This walkthrough shows you how to access the COM port from UWP applications.

 ## Exposing the COM port to usermode